Dynamics of composite symplectic Dehn twists: Introduction

-This article is organized as follows.
-In Section \ref{prl}, we review the definitions of symplectic Dehn twists and plumbing space.
-In Section \ref{t2}, we prove Theorem \ref{2twists} and in Section \ref{tm} we prove Theorem \ref{mtwist} on positive topological entropy.
-In Section \ref{SFoliation}, we prove Theorem \ref{foli} on the existence of local stable/unstable Lagrangian manifolds.
-In Section \ref{sec:invo}, we prove Theorem \ref{thm:symrate} and \ref{thm:symrate2} on the growth of Floer cohomology groups.
-In Section \ref{SIntersection}, we relate the rank of Floer cohomology group and intersection number, completing the proof of some technical lemmas of Section \ref{sec:invo}.
-In Section \ref{me}, we discuss the conjecture on metric entropy.
-Finally, we have two appendices.
-In Appendix \ref{apd:etp}, we give some preliminaries on topological entropy, metric entropy and Pesin theory for nonuniformly hyperbolic dynamics.
-In Appendix \ref{apd:fl}, we give the preliminaries on Lagrangian Floer homology.
+In Section \ref{topent}, we find a subsystem of $A_m^n$ equivalent to Dehn twists on surfaces and prove Theorems \ref{2twists} and \ref{mtwist}, which establish positive topological entropy for composite symplectic Dehn twists.
+In Section \ref{pf}, we establish the hyperbolicity of the subsystem, demonstrating the presence of positive Lyapunov exponents on a positive measure set.
+In Section \ref{SFoliation}, we prove Theorem \ref{foli}, establishing the existence of local stable and unstable Lagrangian manifolds within the dynamics of composite symplectic Dehn twists.

+In Section \ref{sec:invo}, we provide the proof for Theorems \ref{thm:symrate} and \ref{thm:symrate2}, which focus on the growth of Floer cohomology groups.
+In section~\ref{sec:classfy}, we prove our classification result--Theorem~\ref{thm:class}.
+In Section \ref{SIntersection}, we establish a connection between the rank of Floer cohomology groups and intersection numbers, completing the proof of our main technical Lemmas \ref{LmIntersection} and \ref{multiintersect} from Section \ref{sec:invo}.
+In Section \ref{me}, we discuss the conjecture on metric entropy and address the challenges associated to it.

+Finally, we include two appendices.
+Appendix \ref{apd:etp} provides preliminaries on topological entropy, metric entropy, and Pesin theory for non-uniformly hyperbolic dynamics.
+Appendix \ref{apd:fl} presents the preliminaries on Lagrangian Floer cohomology.